HTML

 In modern web development, displaying a web page inside another web page is a common requirement.
-This concept, often referred to as "nesting web pages," enables seamless integration of external content, enhanced user experience, and modular design.
+This technique, commonly used for embedding dashboards, tools, maps, or external sites, helps improve user experience and centralize content in a single interface.
 Let’s explore the methods to achieve this and their practical use cases.

 The <iframe> (short for inline frame) HTML tag is one of the most common methods to embed an external web page within another.
 It allows developers to display a completely independent HTML document inside a designated section of the parent web page.